 During 2019 and 2020, the Company engaged EVERSANA Life Science Services, LLC ("EVERSANA") to provide certain marketing services to the Company.
 Leana Wood, the spouse of Todd Wood, the Company's Chief Commercial Offer, is an employee of EVERSANA.
-The Company incurred \$0.3 million and zero in costs for the three months ended March 31, 2020 and 2019, respectively.
+The Company incurred \$0.3 million and zero in costs for the three months ended June 30, 2020 and 2019, respectively, and \$0.6 million and zero in costs for the six months ended June 30, 2020 and 2019, respectively.

 On October 1, 2019, the Company entered into a consulting agreement with Michael Dobak pursuant to which the Company will compensate Michael Dobak, in an amount not to exceed \$100,000, for certain public relations and marketing services.
+On July 28, 2020, the Company and Michael Dobak entered into an amendment to such consulting agreement to modify the terms of Michael Dobak's compensation.
+The amended consulting agreement compensates Michael Dobak \$15,000 per month for the period May 11, 2020 through September 30, 2020 and also grants him a restricted stock unit award that fully vests in a single installment on August 31, 2020 and represents the contingent right to receive 5,000 shares of common stock on January 2, 2021.
 Michael Dobak is the brother of Dr. John Dobak, the Company's Chief Executive Officer.
-The Company incurred \$32,000 and zero in costs for the three months ended March 31, 2020 and 2019, respectively.
+The Company incurred \$47,000 and zero in costs for the three months ended June 30, 2020 and 2019, respectively, and \$0.1 million and zero in costs for the six months ended June 30, 2020 and 2019, respectively.